microsoft/vscode-chrome-debug/README.md

     <a href="https://gitter.im/Microsoft/vscode-chrome-debug?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge"><img src="https://badges.gitter.im/Microsoft/vscode-chrome-debug.svg" alt="Release"></a>

 </p>

-By default, this extension now delegates to [the new js-debug extension](http://github.com/microsoft/vscode-js-debug).
-Please file issues on that repo.
-To revert to the old behavior, you can set `"debug.javascript.usePreview": false` in your settings.

 A VS Code extension to debug your JavaScript code in the Google Chrome browser, or other targets that support the [Chrome DevTools Protocol](https://chromedevtools.github.io/debugger-protocol-viewer/).